XRPLF/xrpl-dev-portal/content/snippets/capacity-planning.md

 ### Historical Data

-The amount of historical data kept online, as set in the `online_delete` and  `advisory_delete` fields, is a major contributor to required storage space.
+The amount of historical data kept online is a major contributor to required storage space.
 Currently, about 12GB of data is stored per day.
-However, you can expect this amount to grow as transaction volume increases across the XRP Ledger network.
+You can expect this amount to grow as transaction volume increases across the XRP Ledger network.
+You can control how much data you keep with the `online_delete` and `advisory_delete` fields.

 <!-- {# ***TODO***: Add link to online_delete section, when complete, per https://ripplelabs.atlassian.net/browse/DOC-1313  #} -->

 ### Log Level

-The default `rippled.cfg` file configures the logging verbosity to `warning`.
+The default `rippled.cfg` file sets the logging verbosity to `warning`.
 This setting greatly reduces disk space and I/O requirements over more verbose logging.
 However, more verbose logging provides increased visibility when troubleshooting.

 **Note:** If you omit the `log_level` command from the `[rpc_startup]` stanza, `rippled` falls back to `debug` level logging, which requires several more GB of disk space per day, depending on transaction volumes and client activity.